Student Wellbeing Privacy Notice

 (c) processing is necessary for compliance with a legal obligation to which the controller is subject.”

 The University may use the information you provide to respond to any comments or complaints you make about our services.
-We would only share the information relevant to the complaint.
-The legal basis is the public task requiring us to investigate and respond to a complaint made by a student.
+The legal basis for this processing is Public Task.
+As part of our functions as a public body, we are required to investigate and respond to a complaint made by a student.

 The legislation relating to processing data under this lawful basis can be found in UK GDPR, Article 6(1)(e):